 9.10.6 Security fencing, for apparatus such as a transmission mast, is not excepted under s38(6) but, as that implies taking land out of the common, the operator would almost certainly have to seek a compulsory purchase order and offer land in exchange.

 10.1 Section 43 gives a power to PINS to make an exemption order, where the works are necessary or expedient for any purposes in subsection 4.
-These are:

 (a) use of land by members of the public for the purposes of open-air recreation pursuant to any right of access;